- 1. Humanize Your Brand Through Instagram

 Regardless of the maturity of your business, always use Instagram to engage with your followers and the wider Instagram community.
 This will help to boost your brand engagement and build customer loyalty.

-Here are seven ways to effectively use Instagram for your business:
+Here are seven ways to effectively use Instagram for marketing your business:

 - Create a Cohesive and Consistent Instagram Feed